 Worldwide production of aluminum beverage cans is growing by several billion cans a year.
 With this rising demand, the future of the beverage relies on designs that save money and materials.
 Can manufacturers need to work with the right partners and the right parts.
 With longer life, reduced wear and dry running capabilities, Our bushings can help canning companies achieve critical tolerances for longer service and less scrap.
 Their team of experts have many years of experience solving challenges and creating custom solutions.

 Omniseal Solutions™ gained composite technology and expertise with the acquisition of HyComp, LLC in March 2018.
 Founded in 1986, Cleveland, Ohio-based, HyComp is a premier supplier of composite parts made of injection and compression molded engineered thermoplastic and thermoset materials.
 This acquisition strategy led to another solution that complemented its high-performance sealing and polymer offerings for high temperature and high load materials.
-HyComp’s solutions were initially developed for wide-scale aerospace and niche areas worldwide, including for use in aggressive space applications that can run constantly at 600°F (316°C) with no lubrication and without breaking down for NASA.
+HyComp’s solutions were initially developed for wide-scale aviation and niche areas worldwide, including for use in aggressive space applications that can run constantly at 600°F (316°C) with no lubrication and without breaking down for NASA.

 HyComp operates from a fully-accredited ISO 9001 and AS 9100D facility and has implemented a fully-operational test laboratory and quality clinic to ensure the highest standards and continuous improvements.
 Along with supporting the canning industry, the business also supports the industrial industry with its Wearcomp® carbon fiber material that is used in extrusion, rolling mill and shear applications.